EGO-Tech/starbase-ships/rigger/USAGE.md

 `Collect` turns on the two ore collectors.
 Ore collectors automatically adjust to point towards objects detected by the center range finder.

 If batteries start running out of charge while mining, turn on `Min Gen`.
-Continous use of the lasers and collectors at the same time requires a `Min Generator Limit` of around 90%.
+Continous use of the lasers and collectors at the same time requires a `Min Generator Rate` of around 90%.

 <nord-banner variant="warning">